rohibindal17/Agentic-AI-Web-Chatbot/README.md

 # 💬 Example Interaction

-    User: What is Retrieval Augmented Generation?
+    User: What is the latest newsin the world?

-    Agent:
-    Retrieval Augmented Generation (RAG) is an architecture that combines information retrieval with large language models to improve factual accuracy by grounding responses in external data.

 ------------------------------------------------------------------------